vam-sin/CATHe/README.md

 Folder /src/cathe-predict

-Set the following values before running the predictions script:
+Before running the scripts, download the following files from Zenodod Dataset (mentioned above) and place them in the "/src/cathe-predict" folder:

+a) CATHe.h5

+This is the CATHe neural network model.

+b) Y_Train_SF.csv, Y_Test_SF.csv, Y_Val_SF.csv

+These are the superfamily label files from the dataset.

-  a) Location of the protein fasta file in fasta_to_ds.py
+Additionally, set the location of the protein fasta file in fasta_to_ds.py script.

-  b) Prediction Probability Threshold in make_predictions.py
+Run the following command to make predictions using CATHe.

 ```python3
 python3 cathe_predictions.py
 ```

-In a file named "results.csv", the results from the batch prediction will be stored.
+The CATHe predictions would be stored in a file named "results.csv" in the same folder.
+The results.csv has 4 columns: ['Record', 'Sequence', 'CATHe_Predicted_SFAM', 'CATHe_Prediction_Probability'].
+The "Record" column is the identifier for the protein sequence.
+The "Sequence" column stores the primary sequence of the protein.
+The "CATHe_Predicted_SFAM" is the CATH superfamily prediction made by CATHe, and the probability of this prediction is mentioned in the "CATHe_Prediction_Probability" column.